Do you want to start an online business?

 Entertain people by telling them stories and share fun content because that’s how you’ll catch their attention.

 And in order to build those relationships on social media, you need to be consistent.

 Show up for even 30 minutes a day to give value, answer questions, and be helpful.
 This will keep you top of mind for your clients.

 Want to learn more about building your coaching or consulting business?
-Read my step-by-step guide here.
+Read my step-by-step guide on starting a coaching business here.

 That’s right.
 We haven’t looked at building a website just yet.

 I don’t recommend that you set up a website before you have a few clients.

 Instead, start lean and focus on what will bring in most clients right now (social media).

 Once you have your clients you can start thinking about your website.